rkaysen63/PyBer_Analysis/README.md

 ## Summary:

 One obvious reason for the disparity in ride-share data among city types is population density, which cannot be helped.
-Before additional time and money are applied to improving ride-share in underserved areas, further analysis of the results as a percentage of the total population for an area type is  to see how much the disparity is a result of population density.
+Before additional time and money are applied to improving ride-share in underserved areas, perhaps the results for each city type could be normalized to account for the disparity in population density and then compared.

-That aside there still may be ways to address the disparities and improve ride-share use in underserved areas.
+That aside there still may be ways to improve ride-share use in underserved areas.
+Some recommendations follow:

 1. Increase advertising to local patrons in rural and suburban areas through social media outlets.
-2. Identify peak and off-peak "seasons" and offer incentives such a fare specials to boost use.
+2. Identify peak and off-peak "seasons" and offer incentives such a fare specials to boost.
-3. Coordinate with event centers, such a concert venues, ball parks, hotels and resorts in underserved areas to develop mutually beneficial relationship to advertise and incentivize in order to boost ride-share to and from events and lodging.
+3. Coordinate with event centers, such a concert venues, ball parks, hotels and resorts in underserved areas to develop mutually beneficial advertising in the app and other social media that will incentivize riders and drivers in order to boost ride-share to and from events and lodging.

 [Back to the Table of Contents](https://github.com/rkaysen63/PyBer_Analysis/blob/master/README.md#table-of-contents)